SwathiVinod19/Book-Search/README.md

 This application is powered by JavaScript.
 It uses React.js , Node.js , Express.js, GraphQL, and ApolloServer.
 CSS and Bootstrap were utilized to create the overall styling of the user interface.

 ## Installation

+* Clone the repository
+* run npm i/ npm install within the root directory of the terminal
+* enter npm run develop